 The minimum deposit is $1k of new money, with a $250k maximum deposit.
 The definition of new money is slightly different than what I’m used to seeing.
 According to the Deposit Rates page,

 Available for New Money to HarborOne Bank, monies cannot be transferred

 from an existing HarborOne account, except for maturing CDs through April 30.

-The minimum opening deposit is for either Special CD is $1k of new money, and there is no stated balance cap.
-They are also available as IRAs (Traditional, Roth, and CESA) earning the same APYs, with the same funding requirements.
+The CD Specials are also available as IRAs (Traditional, Roth, CESA), earning the same APYs with the same funding requirements.

 As stated on the Important Account Information page, the Early Withdrawal Penalty reads as follows:

-How the Special CDs Compare
+How the CD Special Compares

-The above rates are accurate as of 9/14/2016.
+The above rates are accurate as of 3/14/2018.